elliotpark410/Professional-Portfolio-v2/README.md

 # Professional-Portfolio-v2

-OLD README.MD MUST UPDATE!!!!
-LOOK AT OTHER READMES AND SEE HOW MINE CAN IMPROVE

-The Weather Dashboard is a weather app that displays data by city.
-The weather app allows a user to enter a city and it will fetch data from the openweathermap API for dynamic weather results.
-This app will utilize a browser's local storage and feature dynamically updated HTML and CSS powered by jQuery.
+The Professional Portfolio v2 is a page where I can display some of my projects, resume, and contact information.
+I made one a couple weeks ago and it was time to update some content and utilize what I have learned to upgrade my portfolio.
+This application will feature strcture from HTML and design from Bootstrap CSS.

 <br>